Reapplying to Medical School? Here's What To Do (2025-2026)

 As a medical school applicant, you have worked your hardest to write the best medical school personal statement, get great letters of recommendation, and complete the medical school requirements and do everything "right."
 But, you know that when it comes to medical school admissions, there is no such thing as an "easy" medical school to get in to or a "safety school."
 The vast majority of medical school applicants rarely have safety schools on their medical school lists as they did when they applied to for college.

-In this article, based on the most current data from the Association of American Medical Colleges, we will help you increase your odds of medical school acceptance by outlining how to compose your school list and identifying the “easiest” public and private medical schools to get in for the 2024 application season.
+In this article, based on the most current data from the Association of American Medical Colleges, we will help you increase your odds of medical school acceptance by outlining how to make and balance your medical school list and by identifying the ‘easiest’ public and private medical schools.
 When deciding which medical schools you should apply to, there are many factors to consider including your overall competitiveness, school prestige, geography, and cost.
 Accurately gauging your overall competitiveness is key when deciding where to apply to medical school.

 Here are some questions we will answer: